 The below is one of (blurred) diagrams taken from the Rally Safety Car Guidelines, apologies if not too clear.

-The Spectator Safety car is the first car of the safety car convoy, any previous cars will be Set Up/Equipment Crews, maybe the Club Stewards (not MSA Steward who will be in HQ), Time Keeper, Chief Marshal and Marshals, Rescue and Recovery crews moving into position.
+The Spectator Safety car is the first car of the safety car convoy, any previous cars will be Set Up/Equipment Crews, maybe the Club Stewards (not Motorsport UK Steward who will be in HQ), Time Keeper, Chief Marshal and Marshals, Rescue and Recovery crews moving into position.

 Spectator Safety will being doing what it says on the label.
 They should have a stickers on the car saying Spec Safety, Spectator Safety or SSC, whatever the event call it you should know thats the job it has from looking at the car.